 The theory holds up pretty well, with the worst of the S6’s performance deficits being a tendency toward understeer when nearing the limit, which is an entirely appropriate trait for a road car.
 If you’re really pressed to haul the mail with the S6, consider it an exercise in honing your skill to adapt to the car, rather than expecting the barefoot running experience you’d get in a (much more compromised) higher-performance sedan.
 Slow in, fast out, smooth hands, smooth feet.

 That said, the 2.9-liter, twin-turbo V-6 engine is a ready and willing companion, able to use the entirety of its 444 horsepower and 443 lb-ft of torque to full effect—so well, in fact, that despite the car’s 4,486-pound curb weight, the 2020 Audi S6 trips the lights in the 0-60-mph dash in just 4.4 seconds.
 Also helping to boost acceleration while combating turbo lag is a new 48-volt system that powers an electric supercharger capable of 250-millisecond response times and up to 70,000 boost-stuffing revolutions per minute.
-Best of all, the system is completely transparent to the driver—all you notice is the near-instantaneous torque.
+Best of all, the system is completely transparent to the driver—all you notice is

 The eight-speed Tiptronic automatic transmission is plenty smart when left in automatic mode, even when you need to make a quick pass, but don’t bother with the shift paddles—they’re laggy, and downshifts are soft and slow.